11 Kinky Sex Movies That Will Shock You

 Immobility as an addiction

 An extreme BDSM story directed by the daughter of David Lynch, starring his leading lady Sherilyn Fenn (who is known as Audrey in Twin Peaks) as Helena.
-In this story, Helena - a girl who gets into a hit-and-run accident and injures her legs - becomes dependent on the man who saved her.
+In this story, Helena — a girl who gets into a hit-and-run accident and injures her legs — becomes dependent on the man who saved her.
 The surgeon gradually amputates all of her limbs, including the healthy functioning ones.
 While she is completely physically dependent on him, Helena holds disdain for him.
-Jennifer Lynch carefully dissects the dynamics of power within a couple in a confined space where sexuality is linked to aggression, restriction of freedom, and humiliation.
+Jennifer Lynch carefully dissects the dynamics of power within a couple in a confined space where sexuality is expressed through hot and weird BDSM sex scenes.
 In quite an unexpected finale, Boxing Helena transforms into a control thriller that polishes away the horror of loss and suddenly unfolds into a very different story.

 “Tie Me Up!
 Tie Me Down!”
 (1989), directed by Pedro Almodóvar